-- 1.3.
-Attach and tighten the lower attachments on the child restraint to the lower anchors. - 2.
-If the child restraint manufacturer recommends that the top tether be attached, attach and tighten the top tether to the top tether anchor, if equipped.
+- 1.1.
+Find the lower anchors for the desired seating position. - 1.2.
+For outboard rear seating positions, put the head restraint in the upright position.
+See Head Restraints ⇔ 53. - 1.3.
+Put the child restraint on the seat. - 1.4.
+Attach and tighten the lower attachments on the child restraint to the lower anchors. - If the child restraint manufacturer recommends that the top tether be attached, attach and tighten the top tether to the top tether anchor, if equipped.
 Refer to the child restraint instructions and the following steps: - 2.1.
 Find the top tether anchor.